Elections & Voting

 When can I Vote an In-Person Absentee Ballot?

 Each city, village and town in Wisconsin is responsible for setting the dates and hours of in-person absentee voting for their municipality.
-In-person absentee voting will be held on the full two weeks before the Election Date during regular business horus.
+In-person absentee voting will begin fourteen days before the Election Date during regular business hours.
 There is no voter registration or absentee voting the Monday/day before an Election.